oottppxx/enigma2/zgemmah7/README.txt

 needed, then the batch command will fail and the box will boot normally into the currently selected slot.

-Note: it's possible to play around with the commands in the TFTPBOOT file, including enabling a console over TCP/IP (read-only, though, let me know if you can make it read-write), but it's also possible to brick the box messing around, so play safe!
+Note: it's possible to play around with the commands in the TFTPBOOT file, and if you prep right you can even enable a console over TCP/IP, but it's also possible to brick the box messing around, so play safe!